Gabriela Fernández

 1. A Daily To-Do System: you plan 9 tasks each day and strike what you complete.
 The rest of the tasks get moved to next day's list.

-2. A Rolling To-Do System: you plan 9 tasks and only after you've completed all of them (whether that is in 1 day or more) you plan another List with new tasks.
+2. A Rolling To-Do System: you plan 9 tasks and only after you've completed all of them (whether that is in one day or more) you plan another List with new tasks.

 For The Vault, you create a Key System with Tags to label the type of projects you write down.
 In the template I provide the ones I use, but you're free to create some that work specifically for you.